okfn/handbook/text/courses/index.rst

         <h3><a href="tell-me-a-story">Tell me a Story</a></h3>
         <p>
         Data alone is meaningless and often boring.
 To understand it better you will need context.
-In this course we will talk about how to publish the data we worked on throughout the basic track.
+In this section we will talk about how to publish the data we worked on throughout the basic track.
 We will talk about how to identify key points of your data to help you use data to make your voice heard. <br/>
-        <a href="tell-me-a-story" class="btn btn-primary">Take Course</a>
+        <a href="tell-me-a-story" class="btn btn-primary">Go to section</a>
         </p>
       </div>
     </li>